Lost in Latent Space: An Empirical Study of Latent Diffusion Models for Physics Emulation: Discussion

 Our experiments, however, reveal important considerations about dataset scale when training latent-space emulators.
 The decreasing spread-skill ratio observed at higher compression rates suggests potential overfitting.
 This makes intuitive sense: as compression increases, the effective size of the dataset in latent space decreases, making overfitting more likely at fixed model capacity.
 Benchmarking latent emulators on smaller (10-100 GB) datasets like those used by \textcite{kohl2024benchmarking} could therefore yield misleading results.
 In addition, because the latent space is designed to preserve pixel space content, observing overfitting in this compressed representation suggests that pixel-space models encounter similar issues that remain undetected.
 This points towards the need for large training datasets or mixtures of datasets used to pre-train emulators before fine-tuning on targeted physics, as advocated by \textcite{mccabe2024multiple} and \textcite{herde2024poseidon}.

-\begin{ack} The authors would like to thank Géraud Krawezik and the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation, for the compute facilities and support.
+\begin{ack} We thank Géraud Krawezik and the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation, for the compute facilities and support.
 We gratefully acknowledge use of the research computing resources of the Empire AI Consortium, Inc., with support from the State of New York, the Simons Foundation, and the Secunda Family Foundation.
-Polymathic AI acknowledges funding from the Simons Foundation and Schmidt Sciences, LLC. \end{ack}
+Polymathic AI acknowledges funding from the Simons Foundation and Schmidt Sciences, LLC.
+François Rozet is a research fellow of the F.R.S.-FNRS (Belgium) and acknowledges its financial support. \end{ack}